kubernetes-sigs/cluster-api-provider-aws/docs/releasing.md

 ## Semi-automatic

-1. make the release artifacts `make release artifacts`
+1. make the release artifacts `make release-artifacts`
 2. Run the release tool found in `cmd/release`
 3. Pick up the manual steps starting with step 6